 Look close and you will see, God has put those trees around you.
-They are there to protect you, to give you sustainability.
+They are there to protect you, to give you sustenance.
 They help form and define your path.
 Those trees are life giving and life saving.
 They offer you love and joy.
 Those trees are your friends and family, and safe spaces.

 If you ever feel lost in the woods, take a breath, look around and know, you are not alone!
 Trust me, I’m an Oak…

 #TBT The Rose I want tell you that I love you.
 I want to tell you, you matter.
 You have value and purpose.
 I know you are sad.
 I know you are lonely.
 I see you.
 I know where you are.
 I have been there many times myself.
 I even carved my initials on the cold dark walls that surround you.
 There are others.
 They too left their mark.
 And like bread crumbs we hope you will see our scratched cries for help.
 If you look closely, you will see cracks in that wall.
 Through the cracks you will see a very dim light.
 You can get out of there.
 I am going to keep shining that light.